TEACHING SOCIAL PROBLEMS

 The mission of the Teaching Social Problems Division is to help faculty members engage in conversations with their students and develop effective and innovative methods for applying these lessons in the world outside the classroom.
 (Sandy 2013) To that end, we provide networking opportunities, information about innovative teaching techniques, teaching materials and resources, and support for faculty members.
 Together we hope to empower each other and bring forward our discipline’s highest visions of a sophisticated social science in active service of a more just and humane world.

+The division mission statement was reviewed in December 2021 by Ira Silver, Framingham State University, Sport, Leisure, and the Body Division Chair, 2021-2023, no changes were made.
 Division mission statement edited in October 2020 by Pattie Thomas, College of Southern Nevada, Teaching Social Problems Division Chair, 2019-2021.

 Ayers, William.
 2010.
 To Teach: The Journey of a Teacher.
 3rd Ed.
 New York, NY: Teachers College Press.